 Prices for cruises are based on supply and demand.
 Popular family vacation weeks like the December holidays and spring break cost the most.
 If you can be flexible with your sail dates, sometimes just a couple of days will get you extra savings.
 If your family is not tied to a school calendar then you can save a lot by sailing on the off-season dates like Sept or Oct.

-It’s generally cheaper to drive to port than it is to fly, especially if your traveling less than 400 miles.
+It’s generally cheaper to drive to port than it is to fly, especially if you’re traveling less than 400 miles.
 If you’re flying then airfare will need to be calculated into your overall budget.
 Look at different ports and consider your flight prices before booking.

 Consider These Prices